Ousted Renault-Nissan boss Ghosn leaves Japan for Lebanon: reports

 After his arrest, Ghosn spent a long period in detention, but more recently was allowed out, subject to stringent bail conditions, which required him to stay in Japan.

-Reporting by Christian Lowe and Nicolas Delame; Editing by Dan Grebler
+Reporting by Christian Lowe and Nicolas Delame; additional reporting by Eric Knecht in Beirut; Editing by Dan Grebler